joe-irving/freedomtour/_posts/2021-07-26-what-is-a-crisis-talk.md

 ---
 As we are travelling around, we **aim to foster dialogue**.
 We want to listen and learn, as much as we want to talk and teach.

+> **Crisis Talk (Noun)** - a cross-community event exposing the impact of current crises on a group and asking what actions they can take to improve their resilience.

 I believe that the answers to our problems are in all of us, because the answers are very human and can be found in our lived experience.
 We wish to avoid polarisation and division.

-The Crisis Talk helps us to bring people to the table, asking them to share which of the intersecting crises is impinging on them and what it would mean for them to be able to make headway into challenging their crisis.
+The **Crisis Talk** helps us to bring people to the table, asking them to share which of the intersecting crises is impinging on them and what it would mean for them to be able to make headway into challenging their crisis.

 ## What Happens?